Ernesto-tha-great/Ernesto-tha-great/README.md

 Hi there, my name is Ernest Nnamdi! 👋

-🌱 I’m currently a devrel engineer at Celo Foundation.
+🌱 I’m currently building Piron Finance.

 👯 I’m looking to collaborate on anything nice :)